 In Australia, cars are a parenting necessity, and often essential for our jobs and putting food on the table, too.
 When you’re examining your finances, prioritise what empowers your family.

 A 2016 survey by Household Labour Income and Family Dynamics in Australia found that about a quarter of younger Australians cite transport as a barrier to getting a job, with most problems occurring on the outskirts of major cities and in country areas.
 Bill Tsouvalas says finding cost-effective ways to manage your essential spending can be more productive than solely cutting back.
 “Comparing products is always about saving money, but many people neglect to do that when it comes to financial products.
 Most Australians need to use finance for a major purchase like a car or house, irrespective of their earnings.
-As with utilities, shopping around can produce some big savings, and you can easily compare car loans and other finance products online these days.”
+As with utilities, shopping around can produce some big savings, and you can easily compare finance products online such as car loans.”

 Control your finances: get rid of joint debts